This article was originally written in November, 2014.

 Listed below are five of the worst trades to have taken place in NHL history.

-Calgary Flames Trade Brett Hull to the St. Louis Blues
+Calgary Trades Brett Hull to the St. Louis Blues

 In March of 1988, the Calgary Flames made one of the worst trades in NHL history.